 One descendant, however, insists that in the “Taverner history book” the Star of David is “just a star”.
 No Jewish association was ever meant.

-Whatever, the confectionery plant was a child’s delight.
+The confectionery plant was a child’s delight.
 Norman Taverner writes: “…going into the factory as a boy… everything was sticky, trays of icing sugar… moulds for jelly babies which were stretchable, smell of rosewater, sugar mice pink and white, fruit pastilles, and every Christmas he [the Taverner plant owner] made special chocolates which contained, in a spun-sugar cage, liqueurs, very high quality.”

 Though Ucar admits its business is the “buying and selling” of its “own real estate”, the TFC would, says the architect, continue as a supermarket in the remodelled building.